By: Ma Fernanda Camacho (Translated by Patricia Minski)

-So if one day you meet someone who screams or has an “atypical” behavior according to the norms established by society itself, remember that the sensory perceptions of people with autism present some alteration.
+So if one day you meet someone who screams or behaves “atypically” according to social norms, remember that the sensory perceptions of people with autism are different from ours.

-Therefore, a low and insignificant noise for you may represent a burst of sounds and sensations in another person.
+Also, a low and insignificant noise to you may be received as a burst of sounds and sensations to a person with autism.